suss200/osrc-zikr/README.md

 > Make daily Azkar accessible through a modern, calm and distraction-free experience.

-The project combines traditional Islamic content with a modern web interface, providing users with categorized Azkar, repetition tracking and references in one place.
+The project combines traditional Islamic content with a modern web interface, providing users with categorized Azkar, repetition tracking, daily statistics and references in one place.

 OSRC Zikr is designed primarily for Arabic-speaking users, with an **Arabic-first RTL interface** throughout the application.